September is Pet Pain Awareness Month

-We all are able to recognize acute or sudden pain by our dog or cat screaming, crying, or growling uncharacteristically when touched or handled.
+We all are able to recognize acute or sudden pain by our dog or cat screaming, crying, or growling uncharacteristically when handled.
 Generally, if your pet will not bear weight on a leg or is limping, it is in pain.

 While some of the signs of chronic pain are similar in dogs and cats, many times they do not exhibit pain in the same way and it is important to recognize the possible signs of chronic pain.